 The 98 large, minimalist-style studios include nine suites and a two-level penthouse with a roof terrace.
 Guest rooms are only simple in design — high ceilings, natural light, natural wooden floors and king-size beds — as the amenities go above and beyond with under-floor heating, complimentary wireless Internet, mini-bars, luxury down bedding by Ploh, toiletries by BaYanKaLa, LCD TVs, Denon entertainment, mood lighting systems, French press coffee and spa-inspired bathrooms with rain showers and deep-soaking tubs.

-Keeping with the theme of contrast, The Opposite House is home to six different venues for dining and nightlife.
-The menus are diverse, with Mediterranean and Southern European dishes at Sureño; Bei's blend of Asian flavors from Japan, North China and Korea; and Village Café, a casual eatery featuring a menu of international favorites.
-In addition, there is a private dining room and two bars: late-night club Punk and wine bar/cocktail lounge Mesh.
+Keeping with the theme of contrast, The Opposite House is home to various venues for dining and nightlife.
+The menus are diverse, with Mediterranean and Southern European dishes at Sureño; and Village Café, a casual eatery featuring a menu of international favorites.
+In addition, there is a wine bar/cocktail lounge, Mesh.
 The property also houses a gym with Technogym equipment, a 22-meter stainless steel pool, two massage rooms, a steam room and a juice bar.

 Exploring your surroundings outside the hotel is a must, as it is located in the village of Sanlitun, the heart of Beijing's diplomatic quarter since the 1950s and a destination for fashion, dining, arts and entertainment.
 It's close to the central business district, as well as embassies, and is only a 30-minute ride from the airport — although you may wish it were longer, with airport transfers in the hotel's Maserati Quattroporte or Audi Q7.
 Good news: if you want more time, the hotel also offers private city tours.